Algerian Fundamental Pact of 1657

-The Fundamental Pact of 1748, or Pact of trust (Arabic: عهد الأمان, ʿAhd al-Amān, literally “Pact of Security”), is a political-military foundational text decreed first at the beginning of Ramadan 1068 AH (1657 CE) by the divan of the Algerian Janissary Odjaq, and renewed on 3 Safar 1161 AH (1748 CE) in the Regency of Algiers by the Dey of Algiers, Mohamed Ibn Bekir, in order to define the rights of the Dey’s subjects and of all inhabitants living in the Regency of Algiers.
+The Fundamental Pact of 1748, or Pact of trust (Arabic: عهد الأمان, ʿAhd al-Amān, literally “Pact of Security”), is a political-military foundational text decreed first at the beginning of Ramadan 1068 AH (1657 CE) by the divan of the Algerian Janissary Odjaq, and renewed on 3 Safar 1161 AH (1748 CE) in the Ottoman Regency of Algiers by the Dey of Algiers, Mohamed Ibn Bekir, in order to define the rights of the Dey’s subjects and of all inhabitants living in the Regency of Algiers.
 A copy of this text is preserved at the National Library of Algeria, classified under (Group No. 3190 – File No. 02 – Document No. 55).

 Considered a true regulation or law, it codifies the conduct of the different odjaks (corps) of the Regency’s army: the Janissaries, the artillerymen, the chaouchs, and the sipahis.
 The text addresses several issues: the salary of the Janissary militia, the rights of the oppressed, the prohibition of offenses against the population, rules regarding the collection of taxes by the mehalla, respect for Islamic law, and additional rights for the Kouloughlis.
 According to Algerian historian Lmnouar Merouche, the pact set up a constitutional basis of power in the Regency.